2018 Egyptian presidential election: Abdel Fattah el-Sisi

-Abdel Fattah el-Sisi is the incumbent president of Egypt.
+Abdel Fattah el-Sisi was the incumbent president of Egypt.
 After leading the 2013 military coup that overthrew Egypt's first democratically elected president, el-Sisi retired from his military career in 2014 and subsequently won that year's presidential election.
 In the announcement of his candidacy, he stated, "There are people I know who are corrupt, I will not allow them to come near this chair.”
 President Sisi received the endorsement of 464 members of Egyptian Parliament, approximately two thirds of the body.

 Moussa Mostafa Moussa

-Ghad Party chairman Moussa Mostafa Moussa, a pro-Sisi politician who had an active role in collecting nomination pledges for Sisi's second term until 20 January, announced that he found endorsements from 26 members of parliament, as well as 47,000 signatures from the public, although he declared his intention to run just a day before the deadline of the elections commission.
+El-Ghad Party chairman Moussa Mostafa Moussa, a pro-Sisi politician who had an active role in collecting nomination pledges for Sisi's second term until 20 January, announced that he found endorsements from 26 members of parliament, as well as 47,000 signatures from the public, although he declared his intention to run just a day before the deadline of the elections commission.
 Moussa submitted his nomination pledges and official paperwork to the commission just 15 minutes before the deadline.
 In an interview with Egypt Today, Moussa said he was not a "phony" candidate, and that he had "a vision that can be achieved by being part of the system".